SEARCH WITH THE PROGRAM FINDER

 The course focuses on the processes and events that have been making the ethnic and political borders of Europe since the arrival of Indo-Europeans until present times.
 It follows the formations, expansions, and differentiation of the Celtic, Germanic, Romance, Slavic and other peoples, the formation of medieval nations or changes in the political map of Europe in the last centuries.
 It also explains how and when peoples like Basques, Albanians, Hungarians, Turks appeared in Europe.
 Due to its comprehensive character, the course is suitable for students interested in history, politics, anthropology and linguistics.

 API students in Prague will live in university residence halls.

-API students at Charles University who opt for the residence hall option will usually stay in the Komenského kolej (dormitory) near the Prague Castle, a 10-minute walk to the castle, a 30-minute walk to the main university building, and a twenty-minute tram ride to the historic Old Town.
+API students at Charles University will usually stay in the Komenského kolej (dormitory) near the Prague Castle, a 10-minute walk to the castle, a 30-minute walk to the main university building, and a twenty-minute tram ride to the historic Old Town.
 The dormitory offers conveniences that any student would need to live and study abroad.
 The residence hall includes in-room kitchenettes (with larger, shared kitchens available), as well as a laundry room, community room, study room, small gym (fee required), wi-fi, housekeeping (on a limited basis), gated entry with student ID access, and breakfast served Monday-Friday (excluding holidays).